Find relevant products

 Organization-options_Edit-filter-setup-for-current-organization_Filters-type-setting

 Select whether to use the Basic or Advanced filter type where this is available.
-Hover the question mark to see which operators that will be available for the two types.
+Hover the question mark to see which operators are available for the two types.

 Note: The system's default filter setup is presented if there is no specific filter configured for the user or organization.